[7 MIN READ]

-An important thing MINOCA attacks have in common with traditional heart attacks are the symptoms.
-“A lot of women don’t even describe their heart attacks as painful; they say there is pressure, burning or tightness in the chest.
+An important thing MINOCA attacks have in common with traditional heart attacks is the symptoms.
+“A lot of women don’t even describe their heart attacks as painful; they say there is pressure, burning, or tightness in the chest.
 So most of these MINOCA symptoms are associated with chest discomfort,” Dr. Tam says.

 Dr. Tam urges women who experience sporadic chest discomfort to see their primary care doctor for a checkup; if the pain is constant and active, they should get immediate emergency medical help.

 “We tend to think of heart disease as a man’s disease, but in reality, it’s a women’s disease,” Dr. Tam says.
 “In the last 30 years, for most of those years, more women have died from heart disease than men.
 It’s the number-one killer of women in the United States and it kills more women than all types of cancers combined.

 “Knowledge is empowerment.
 If we make sure women understand their risks and pay attention to their symptoms — whether it’s a typical heart attack from obstructive coronary disease or a MINOCA heart attack — we can really make a difference and help women survive.”

 Know your numbers:

 Women and heart disease: